 So, let’s have a look at what I said about the freedom of movement in the post that I published last year:

 For me personally, the most invaluable is the freedom of movement.
-I believe that it is difficult, perhaps almost impossible, for people in other parts of the world to fully comprehend what the freedom of movement really means.
+I believe that it’s difficult, perhaps almost impossible, for people in other parts of the world to fully comprehend what the freedom of movement really means.
 For example, if you are Spanish and you decide to move to Germany to live and work, all you need to do is to pack your suitcase and go to Germany.
 You would only need to register with the local authorities.
 In other words, a person from one EU country can move to another EU country without any obstacle.

 I can still move to another EU country by the end of this year.
-But, it is not guaranteed that people that arrive now, after Brexit, will have the same chance of settling down.
+But, it’s not guaranteed that people that arrive now, after Brexit, will have the same chance of settling down.
 It all depends on whether or not there will be a meaningful deal between the UK and the EU at the end of the transition period.
 If at the end of this year there is no deal, then everything is possible, including deportations.

 I primarily feel sorry for younger generations in the UK.
-They have become the “captive population”.
+They’ve become the “captive population”.
 Well, the whole country is now the “captive population”.
 Regardless of what happens in the future and how bad the economic and political situation may become, they will have no choice of moving to any EU country.
 They will simply have to stay in the UK, isolated on a small island.
 Unless of course they go to the EU as refugees.
 The safety net of the EU has been removed.
-The same applies to pensioners who intend to move to Portugal, Spain, Italy or Greece.
+The same applies to pensioners who intended to move to Portugal, Spain, Italy or Greece.
 They will no longer be able to do that.
 There is no more retirement in the sun and by the sea, that option has disappeared.

 Well, the wheel of fortune has turned yet again in my life.
 Anyway, I embrace this situation as an opportunity.
 In fact, it could be the best incentive for me to leave everything and travel for a long period of time.
-I am considering that option very seriously.
+I’m considering that option very seriously.